Mother-of-five steers new course as Gaza's first woman taxi driver

 “When a woman exits a hair-dresser shop, going to a party dressed and wearing makeup she feels better riding with a woman,” Abu Jibba said.

-Client Abu Ateila, 28, agreed.
+Client Sousan Abu Ateila, 28, agreed.
 “We feel more comfortable,” she told Reuters.

 Abu Jibba, who has a degree in community service, started her taxi business after failing to find work.
 Gaza’s unemployment rate stands at 49%, with hardship deepened by border restrictions that Israel and Egypt, citing security concerns, have long maintained.

-So far, her off-white Kia, which she drives while wearing a headscarf and COVID-19 mask, is the only car bearing her Al-Mukhtara (Chieftain) taxi service’s livery.
+Wearing a headscarf and a COVID-19 mask, Abu Jibba drives an off-white Kia and wears a vest with her Al-Mukhtara (Chieftain) taxi service’s livery.

 “My dream is to have an Al-Mukhtara fleet,” Abu Jibba said.